bitfieldaudio/OTTO/OSX_INSTALL.md

 ### Compile GCC

-> This will take a long time (hour+) and turn your computer into a heater.
+> This will take a long time (hour+) and turn your computer into a space heater.

 ```
 cd ../../ && cd gcc* && mkdir build && cd build